vircadia/vircadia-native-core/INSTALLER.md

 ##### Ubuntu 18.04 | .deb

-1. Ensure you are using an Ubuntu 18.04 system, here are the recommended specs:
+1. Ensure you are using an Ubuntu 18.04 system.
     ```
-    AWS EC2 Instance Type: C5a.4xlarge
+    Minimum CPU Cores: 4
-    CPU Cores: 16
+    Recommended CPU Cores: 16
     Minimum Disk Space: 40GB
     ```
 3. Get and bootstrap Vircadia Builder.